PiotrekEl/fast-teacher/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ### TODO list:
--change keys in words file from "d" "pl" to "q" (question) and "a" answer -add load words file from app
+-change keys in words file from "d" "pl" to "q" (question) and "a" answer<br />
+-add load words file from app